Boeing faces growing scrutiny in Ethiopian crash probe

 The agony for families of the dead in Ethiopia has been compounded by their inability to bury remains.
 Charred fragments are all that remain and DNA testing may take months.

-Writing by Andrew Cawthorne; editing by Jason Neely
+Additional reporting by Savio D'Souza in Bengaluru, Ed Cropley in London; Writing by Andrew Cawthorne; editing by Jason Neely